 As shown in Table 6.15, the hourly lot has a high turnover rate.
 In many cases, cars are parked in this lot for less than 30 minutes because the first half-hour is complimentary.
 This suggests the hourly lot is being used to drop off passengers and as a waiting area when picking up passengers.
 On average, cars are parked in the daily lot for one day.
 Cars are parked in the economy lot for an average duration of four days which means vehicles are stacking up over a rolling four-day average.
 To determine parking requirements for the hourly lot, peak hour enplanement levels were applied to the percentage of enplaned passengers using the hourly lot.
-For the daily requirements, peak day enplanement levels were applied to the percentage of enplaned passengers using the economy lot, times four days.
+For the daily requirements, peak day enplanement levels were applied to the percentage of enplaned passengers using the daily lot.
+For the economy lot requirements, peak day enplanement levels were applied to the percentage of enplaned passengers using the economy lot, times four days.
 The results are shown in Table 6.16.